typestack/class-transformer/README.md

 ### Browser[⬆](#table-of-contents)

-1. Install module:
+1. Install the module:

    `npm install class-transformer --save`

-2. `reflect-metadata` shim is required, install it too:
+2. The `reflect-metadata` shim is required, install it as well:

    `npm install reflect-metadata --save`